osk2/yamaha-soundbar/README.md

 - Input source
 - Webradio stream (as long as it's configured as an input source)
 - USB audio files playback (track will restart from the beginning)
-- Spotify (snapshot will use the device's highest preset number to store and recall the current playlist, playback may restart the same track or not, depends on Spotify settings.
-Note: You have to first manually store at least a preset first with the app).
+- Spotify: If the snapshot was taken with `switchinput` as `False`, it will recall the playlist, but playback may restart the same track or not, depends on Spotify settings.
+With `switchinput` as `True` it will do nothing, but you can resume playback from the Spotify integration in an automation (see example below).

 If you experience TTS audio being cut off at the beginning, this is because the player needs some time to switch to playing out the stream.
 The only good solution for this is to add a configurable amount of silence at the beginning of the audio stream, I've modified [Google Translate](https://github.com/nagyrobi/home-assistant-custom-components-google_translate) and [VoiceRSS](https://github.com/nagyrobi/home-assistant-custom-components-voicerss) to do this, they can be installed manually as custom components ([even through HACS, manually](https://hacs.xyz/docs/faq/custom_repositories)).